 I can be a bit full-on when traveling, trying to fit as much as I can into a day; wanting to appreciate every square centimetre of a new destination.
 Although I am highly partial to this pace – preferring to rest in between destinations on trains, planes or automobiles (which I’ve become disturbing good at doing*) – it’s often nice to be brought down to a slower pace whether by a companion or the destination.
 The company of my brother who was feeling a little under the weather coupled with the seaside atmosphere of Dubrovnik did just this, leaving me feeling like I was floating without outlines.
-If this sounds ideal to you here’s my recommended list for five must-do things in the Old Town of Dubrovnik.
+If this sounds ideal to you here’s my recommended list of five must-do things in the Old Town of Dubrovnik.

 1. Walk the Old Town Walls

 Either by means of the endless stairs making you walk up only to walk back down or the picturesque views of the Old Town and the Adriatic Sea offered from above, this walk is sure to take your breath away.
 Although the walk itself takes as little as 2 hours of your day, as there are multiple entrance paths up to the walls you can actually tour the town via that old walls; walking down to the town at each gate to explore that quarter of the charming town or perhaps check out one of the many ‘hole in the wall’ cliff-side beach bars along the wall.
-Want to know more about walking the old town walls?
-Check out my previous post entirely dedicated to this activity here.

 2. Take a Sunset Kayak to Lokrum Island